 Foxes and other pest animals

-Queries relating to rabbits, foxes and other pest animals should be referred to the Department of Primary Industries (DPI) on Ph: 136 186 or www.dpi.vic.gov.au.
+Queries relating to rabbits, foxes and other pest animals should be referred to the Department of Environment and Primary Industries (DEPI) on Ph: 136 186 or www.depi.vic.gov.au.

 DPI will not send an officer out to inspect or trap animals but an officer will be happy to discuss issues relating to rabbits and other pests and offer solutions for self management and provide referrals where necessary for further assistance.